 - Add fuel stabilizer to fuel tank to minimize the formation of fuel gum deposits during storage. - 2.
 Run engine at least 5 minutes after adding stabilizer to allow it to enter the fuel system. - 3.
-Next shut off engine.

-- 4. Disconnect the spark plug wire and remove the spark plug. - Add one teaspoon of oil through the spark plug hole. - Place rag over spark plug hole and pull the recoil a few times to lubricate the combustion chamber. - 7.
-Replace the spark plug, but do not connect the spark plug wire.
+Next shut off engine. - Disconnect the spark plug wires and remove the spark plugs. - 5.
+Add one teaspoon of oil through the spark plug hole. - Place rag over spark plug hole and pull the recoil a few times to lubricate the combustion chamber. - 7.
+Replace the spark plugs and reconnect spark plug wires.